It’s funny how even though we’re brothers,

 “I didn’t really have a voice.”

 “What do you mean, you can speak.
-You’re
+You’re speaking to me right now.”

 “I mean I could speak, but… You know how it takes a long time for you to say anything cause you’re thinking of something smart or funny?
 Well that was the problem.
 I would stop and think about it for a while before I said anything, it would be smart or funny or whatever, but it wasn’t really me.
 Cause I didn’t have my own voice.”